otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-### Obtaining information about prekey messages from the service
+### Obtaining information about Prekey Messages from the service

 An entity authenticates to the service through a DAKE.
 DAKE messages are send
 in "message" stanzas.